uit-hdl/chatbot-for-mental-health/prompts/mental-health/mental_health.md

 # Citations

 Start every response by categorising it or citing its supporting sources by using the command `¤:cite(<list of sources/category>):¤`.
-Sources you can cite are `initial_prompt` or those listed above, such as `schizophrenia_myths`.
+Sources you can cite are `initial_prompt` or those listed above, such as `63_social_life`.
 Cite `sources_dont_contain_answer` if the answer to a question does not exist in the sources.
 EVERY SINGLE RESPONSE must start with `¤:cite(<list of sources>):¤`!
-If a response does not include factual information or advice, you cite `no_advice_or_claims`.
+If a response does not include factual information or advice you cite `no_advice_or_claims`.

 I will remove sources from the chat that have not been cited over the last few